Skip to main content Skip to footer site map

 As part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Employee Retention Tax Credit (ERTC) Service can help businesses claim the ERTC retroactively for previous quarters in which qualified wages were paid to eligible employees.

-The credit is intended to fund businesses that kept workers employed during government shutdowns or that had gross receipts reduced during the pandemic.
-While businesses can no longer pay wages to claim ERTC, they have until 2024 to do a look back on their payroll during the pandemic and retroactively claim the credit by filing an amended tax return.
+The credit is intended to fund businesses that kept workers employed during government shutdowns or had reduced gross receipts during the pandemic.
+While companies can no longer pay wages to claim ERTC, they have until April 15, 2025, to review their payroll during the pandemic and retroactively claim the credit by filing an amended tax return.

 Businesses could be eligible for: